ppy/osu-wiki/news/2017-09-21-beatmap-spotlights-july-august-2017.md

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/sayonara-heaven.jpg)](https://osu.ppy.sh/s/516995)

-With such clean and consistent mapping, **(jieusieu)[https://osu.ppy.sh/u/759439]**, **[Beomsan](https://osu.ppy.sh/u/3626063)** and **[Enon](https://osu.ppy.sh/u/2043401)** managed to create a wonderful mapset worthy of this month's Spotlight.
+With such clean and consistent mapping, **[jieusieu](https://osu.ppy.sh/u/759439)**, **[Beomsan](https://osu.ppy.sh/u/3626063)** and **[Enon](https://osu.ppy.sh/u/2043401)** managed to create a wonderful mapset worthy of this month's Spotlight.

-Each difficulty captures the song wonderfully while also putting attention to the breaks in the music, and the map itself flows brilliantly, topped off with some excellent and beatifully fitting hitsounding.
+Each difficulty captures the song wonderfully while also putting attention to the breaks in the music, and the map itself flows brilliantly, topped off with some excellent and beatifully fitting hit sounding.

 Not only that, this mapset also contains a fantastic storyboard by someone who decided to remain anonymous.
-Definitely worth giving this mapset a try which maintains a gradual difficulty spread for players of all types.
+Definitely worth giving this mapset a try which maintains a gradual difficulty spread for players of all levels.

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/petals.jpg)](https://osu.ppy.sh/s/564354)